openebs-archive/openebs-docs/docs/installation.md

 `"exclude":"loop,/dev/fd0,/dev/sr0,/dev/ram,/dev/dm-"`

-If your cluster nodes have different disk types that are to be filtered out (meaning that those should not be created as DISK CRs ), add the additional disk patterns to the exclude list in the yaml file.
+If your cluster nodes have different disk types that are to be filtered out (meaning that those should not be created as DISK CRs ), add the additional disk patterns to the exclude list in the YAML file.

-See an example configuration [here](#example-diskfilter-yaml)
+See an example configuration [here](#example-diskfilter-yaml).

 <br>